 Ultimately, if you don’t clean your device regularly, the organic matter in the blades will undoubtedly speed up their deterioration, leading to more noise.
 And at a more practical level, filthy blades often cause razor burns, itchiness, and redness.
 If all that can be avoided by simply cleaning your clippers after each use, why not do it?

 While you’re at it, you should also clean the comb attachments.
 They’re usually made out of plastic, so washing them with soap and water and letting them dry overnight should suffice.

-Lubricate and Align the Blades
+Lubricate the Blades

 In addition to sterilizing your blades, you’ll also need to oil them to keep them running smoothly.
 While the Andis spray I mentioned above claims to do that, you could use a separate lubricant, like the Oster Blade Lube, as well.
 On the other hand, if you don’t own a specialized product or you’re waiting for one to arrive, you could use olive or vegetable oil.

 Most professional barbers use the five-drop technique to saturate the blades.
 First, add three drops onto the blades while the device is running, then one on each side of the back rail.
 Make sure to do all of this above the sink to prevent the oil from staining your clothes or carpet.

 Lastly, every once in a while, you may need to realign the blades.
 You’ll do that by loosening the screws that hold them and tapping the blades with the butt end of the screwdriver.
 You can see the technique in this video tutorial, which also shows when and how to replace blades.

 Why Everyone Can Benefit From Getting Quiet Hair Clippers